On 24 October 2019, the NCH Law Society welcomed a pre-eminent voice for human rights in Hong Kong, Alan Leong SC.

 Mr Leong who gave an electrifying address on the struggle he had engaged with over many years to stand up for human rights and the rule of law in Hong Kong.
 The event was timely and remarkably geographically contextualised, since we are of course next door to the Hong Kong Economic and Trade Office, i.e. the Hong Kong representation in London.

-Mr Leong is by training a competition lawyer, but shortly after taking silk began his work for human rights in the role of the Chair of the Hong Kong Bar Association, which by custom is the leading representative of the rule of law in Hong Kong.
+Shortly after taking silk, Mr Leong began his work for human rights in the role of the Chair of the Hong Kong Bar Association, which by custom is the leading representative of the rule of law in Hong Kong.
 Turning his back on the commercial bar, he instead used his great skills to fight for the rights and liberties of his fellow citizens, which have played out in events we have all been watching around the world.
 The event provided unmatched insight into the role of senior lawyers in advocacy relating to high stakes points of principle, and the important role of advocates in enforcing and defending human rights and the rule of law.

 This insight was offered not only to our students, but also generously to those of other nearby law schools.
 Indeed, the event was well attended not only by NCH students but also by students from UCL, KCL and other peer institutions.